iurnah/ruihan.org/docs/leetcode/binary-search/notes.md

 ## Binary search practical use case

 1. Find whether the given target is in the array.
-2. Find the the position of the first value equal to the given target.
+2. Find the position of the first value equal to the given target.
 3. Find the insertion position of the given target in the array.
-4. Find the the position of the last value equal to the given target.
+4. Find the position of the last value equal to the given target.
 5. Find the total number of x in a sorted array.
 6. Find the last element less than the target.
 7. Find the first element greater than the target.

 ## Binary search in C++ STL

-1. `lower_bound`: return iterator point to the element no less than the target.
+1. `lower_bound`: return iterator point to the element __no less__ than the target.
-2. `upper_bound`: return iterator point to the element greater than the target.
+2. `upper_bound`: return iterator point to the element __greater__ than the target.
 3. `equal_range`: return a pair of iterators, first of which is `lower_bound`, second is `upper_bound`.
 4. `binary_search`: return true if an element equivalent to val is found, and